dougeby/IntuneDocs/intune/wandera-mtd-connector.md

 # Wandera Mobile Threat Defense connector with Intune

 You can control mobile device access to corporate resources using conditional access based on risk assessment conducted by Wandera, a Mobile Threat Defense (MTD) solution that integrates with Microsoft Intune.
 Risk is assessed based on telemetry collected from devices by the Wandera service, including:
-- Operating systme vulnerabilities
+- Operating system vulnerabilities
 - Malicious apps installed
-- Malicoius network profiles
+- Malicious network profiles
 - Cryptojacking

 You can configure *conditional access* policies that are based on Wandera's risk assessment, enabled through Intune device compliance policies.
-Risk assessment policy can can allow or block noncompliant devices from accessing corporate resources based on detected threats.
+Risk assessment policy can allow or block noncompliant devices from accessing corporate resources based on detected threats.

-## How do Intune and Wandera Mobile Mobile Threat Defense help protect your company resources?
+## How do Intune and Wandera Mobile Threat Defense help protect your company resources?

 Wandera’s mobile app seamlessly installs using Microsoft Intune.
 This app captures file system, network stack, and device and application telemetry (where available), and sends it to the Wandera cloud service to assess the device's risk for mobile threats.
 These risk level classifications are configurable to suit your needs in the Wandera console, RADAR.